Offline-enabled mobile apps only support a specific set of actions.

 - Harness Offline-enabled mobile apps only support the New document and Replace current actions.
 Replace current is not a dynamic container action, therefore New document is recommended.

 - Local action Offline-enabled mobile apps only support local actions that are launched by using modals and overlays.
-For more information, see Understanding offline-supported local actions.
+For more information, see Local actions in offline mode.

 - Scan Barcode/QR code